And How Our

 And Started Gigging around L.A. and writing with Roger And Gene on a regular basis, And Crosby added a unique Pleasant Harmony To The Trio, And Before a couple months went by

-Very popular by a expanding local crowd.
-And The Core group of players is now in place
+popular by this same fickle crowd.
+And The Core group of players is now in place, For what would become the Byrds.

 Success Is Around The Corner